polito-SE2-TEAM-20/softeng2-Hike-Tracker/retrospective/Retrospective-Template-Sprint-2.md

   - More time for code reviewing.
   - Improve communication even more (more scrum meetings to sync better).
   - Better distribute our workload during sprint duration and avoid. inconsistency in working time between different days.
+  - TECHNICAL DEBT target:
+    - remove all the code smells under 15 min of effort (increase maintainability in the BE);
+    - increase the test coverage up to 80% for the BE (right now 73%).
+    - increase reliability of front end up to 80%.
+    - write the readme file

 > Propose one or two